Robert Austin Wynns Player Props: Rockies vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 8.2 K/9, which ranks 24th in MLB.
+- The 8.2 strikeouts per nine innings compiled by the Athletics pitching staff ranks 24th in the league.

-- The Athletics have a 5.85 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all league pitching staffs (5.83).

-- His most recent appearance was on Sunday against the Houston Astros, when the right-hander went 5 1/3 innings, surrendering one earned run while allowing five hits.
+- In his last appearance on Sunday, the right-hander tossed five innings against the Houston Astros, allowing one earned run while surrendering two hits.

-- In 10 games this season, the 29-year-old has a 5.06 ERA and 9.2 strikeouts per nine innings, while giving up a batting average of .297 to his opponents.
+- The 24-year-old has an ERA of 5.50, with 9 strikeouts per nine innings, in 14 games this season.
+Opponents are batting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.